BrandonXu6106/obsidianpublish/content/thoughts/credible exit.md

 A few dimensions for credible exit in software:

 - **I can export my data.** But usually, this doesn't work as data is _application specific_.
 No other app knows how to interpret that export unless it is explicitly supported.
 Export has the downside of being static.
 If you continue to use the app, your export becomes invalid.
-This makes export only really useful for hard exit. (see also: [[interoperability]])
+This makes export only really useful for hard exit. (see also: [[interoperability.md]])
 - **Data should be in a useful format**: exit happens through a common formats that work in other apps
 - **You have all the tools to use the data without the app**: in other words, either the data is independent of application logic, or the application logic is transparent (i.e. the app is open source)